bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

     !!! note ""
         The `[Date]` in the second row shows the expression to evaluate, while "Date" in the first row is the literal header label - we can change it too.

 1. Similarly, add _Order_ and _Product_ to the second and third columns.
-Add _Qty_ as well: drag it to the right side of the last column; the cursor icon will changed to + sign and a blue line at the end of the table will appear.
+Add _Qty_ as well: drag it to the right side of the last column; the cursor icon will change to + sign, and a blue line at the end of the table will appear.
 This will add a new, fourth column.
 Add _LineTotal_ similarly into the fifth column.

     ![Additional columns](../images/reportingservices/rs-table-add-order-product-qty-col.png)

 1. The first report is almost ready.
 Let us check how it looks like using the Preview tab.
-Note, that it might take a while for it to open the first time.
-Will be faster the second time though!
+Note that it might take a while for it to open the first time.
+It will be faster the second time.
 Verify that your Neptun code appears in the table content!
 (If not, you forgot a preparation step.
 Go back, and repeat the steps!)

     ![Report preview](../images/reportingservices/rs-table-preview-1.png)

-    We can print, or export the report into various formats (e.g. Word, Excel, PDF).
-However, this report is not very pretty, e.g. the currency is not displayed and the Qty and date columns are not formatted, etc.
+    We can print or export the report into various formats (e.g., Word, Excel, PDF).
+However, this report is not very pretty, e.g., the currency is not displayed, and the Qty and date columns are not formatted, etc.

-1. Go back to _Design_ tab, right click the `[Date]` expression and select Text Box Properties.
-Navigate to the _Number_ page, then select the _Date category_ and chose a date format you like.
+1. Go back to _Design_ tab, right-click the `[Date]` expression and select Text Box Properties.
+Navigate to the _Number_ page, select the _Date category_, and choose a date format you like.

     ![Date formatting](../images/reportingservices/rs-table-date-col-properties.png)

-1. Right click `[LineTotal]`, use Text Box Properties again and select the _Currency_ option in _Number_.
+1. Right-click `[LineTotal]`, use Text Box Properties again, and select the _Currency_ option in _Number_.

     ![Line total formatting](../images/reportingservices/rs-table-linetotal-col-properties.png)

-1. By moving the mouse over the gray boxes at the top of the table header the cursor changes to resize mode.
+1. By moving the mouse over the gray boxes at the top of the table header, the cursor changes to resize mode.
 (Just like you would resize a table in Word.)
-Use this to resize the entire table and the columns (_Qty_ and _Line Total_ can be narrower, while the others might need more space).
+Use this to resize the entire table, and the columns (_Qty_ and _Line Total_ can be narrower, while the others might need more space).

     Finally, emphasize the header row.
-To do this, select the whole row (by clicking the gray rectangle on the the left end of the row) and click _Bold_ on the ribbon.
+Select the whole row (by clicking the gray rectangle on the left end of the row) and click _Bold_ on the ribbon.

     ![Format the header row](../images/reportingservices/rs-table-bolt-header-row.png)